St. Bartholomew's Church (Ljubljana)

 St. Bartholomew's Church (cerkev sv.
-Jerneja) — referred to by locals as the Old Church (Stara cerkev, which gave its name to a nearby Ljubljana city bus stop) — is a Catholic filial church and one of the oldest church buildings in Ljubljana, Slovenia.
+Jerneja) — referred to by locals as the Old Church (Stara cerkev, which gave its name to a nearby Ljubljana city bus stop) — is a Catholic chapel of ease and one of the oldest church buildings in Ljubljana, Slovenia.

 History

 The church was first mentioned in 1370, when representatives of the Doge of Venice and Leopold III and Albert III of Habsburg concluded a peace treaty in front of it on 30 October 1370, in which the Austrians agreed to return the city of Trieste for the compensation of 75,000 florins.

 In 1526, its valuables were donated to a fund for improving the city's defenses against Turkish attacks.
 At the end of the 15th century and beginning of the 16th, it was a venue of Protestant liturgy, but during the Slovene Counter-Reformation in 1618, it was reclaimed as a Roman Catholic church.
 In 1825, it was damaged by fire and restored several times.